jbeeko/cfworker-web-api/README.md

 Cloudflare is investing ever more in Wrangler so that is the obvious way forward.

+### Getting an Account and Configuration

 **Getting a Cloudflare Account**
 If you don't already have one you can sign up for CloudFlare for free; `cloudflare.com`.
 Free accounts will not let you have a custom domain.
-So once you have signed up go to the workers section and register for a `workers.dev` domain so you can deploy workers there.
+Instead once you have signed up go to the workers section and register for a `workers.dev` domain so you can deploy workers there.

 **Install and Configure Wrangler**
+This repo uses the Cloudflare CLI called Wranger for build and deployment.
 To install wrangler [see](https://www.npmjs.com/package/@cloudflare/wrangler/v/1.4.0-rc.5).
 The prefered way to configure wrangle is via environment variables, e.g.
 ```
 # e.g.
 CF_ACCOUNT_ID=youraccountid
 CF_API_TOKEN=superlongapitoken
 ```

-If you have an account, free or paid, you can obtain a  `CF_API_TOKEN` [here](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys#12345681).
+If you have an account, free or paid, you can obtain a  `CF_API_TOKEN` [like this.](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys#12345681)

-Your worker can be deployed either to a subdomain of `workers.dev`.
-This is your only choice if you have a free account.
-If you have a paid account you can deploy to any of your custom domains.
-By default the `wrangler.toml` file in this demo will deploy to `<name>.<subdomain>.workers.dev`. `name` is the name of the worker specified in the `workers.toml` file. `subdomain` is the Cloudflare workers dev subdomain you created after creating a Cloudflare account.
+ ### Three Ways to Deploy
+**Publish to preview** - This the simplest approach.
+The command `wranger dev` will will build the project and publish it to a _Preview Environment_ on the Cloudflare network, start a local server on `localhost:8787` and, create a connection bettween the terminal and the deployed worker ensuring exceptions and console logs are dumped into the terminal.
+If you have created an account and configured environment variables as above this should 'just work'.

+**Publish to workers.dev** - In this approach the command `wrangler publish` deploys the worker to the subdomain of `workers.dev` you created when you created your account.
+The worker will be live on the URL `https://<name of worker in wrangler.toml>.<subdomain>.workers.dev`.
+The `wrangler.toml` file in this demo supports this as it is.

+**Publish to your domain** - This assumes you have a paid account with a custom domain registered.
+To publish to a route on your custom domain you need to configure the `wrangler.toml` file as described [here](https://developers.cloudflare.com/workers/tooling/wrangler/configuration/).
+This is the only way to exercise the CRUD operations on the route `/contact`.

 ### Debugging Workers
-Debugging support for Workers can be a bit tricky.
-If the `worker.js` file is deployed manually as [described](https://github.com/jbeeko/cfworker-hello-world#deploying-manually) here, the portal will show the JS console messages.
-But if deployed to Cloudflare environment then errors in the worker will result in a generic page with no debugging information.
+Debugging support for Workers is rudimentary.
+The best appoach is to debug by deploying to to a preview environment with `wrangler dev`.
+This way you will see console messages in terminal.
 Various tips and tricks are discussed [here.](https://developers.cloudflare.com/workers/writing-workers/debugging-tips/)

-There is Alpha support for local debugging of Workers using `wrangler dev`.
-This should improve the situation.
-Perhpas a subject for a future post.

 ## Protecting your API
 There are three approaches to protecting your API from abuse.: